 - Political Science

 - Urbanism & Sustainability

 Students visit sites relevant to contemporary and historical Greece during 3 faculty-led trips each semester to locations such as the Peloponnese, Central Greece, Crete and Northern Greece (Thessaloniki).
 When students are not traveling, courses are taught at the CYA academic center in Athens or on-site.

-Pomona students take two required courses: 1) Ancient or Modern Greek language and 2) A331, Aegean and Ancient Greek Art and Archaeology (1.0 credit each).
-In addition to the language course and A331, students choose two electives from the CYA curriculum (1.0 credit each).
+Pomona students take two required courses: 1) Ancient or Modern Greek language and 2) A331, Aegean and Ancient Greek Art and Archaeology (1 credit each).
+In addition to the language course and A331, students choose two electives (for the academic year 2022-2923)/up to three electives (from fall 2023 onwards) from the CYA curriculum (1 credit each).
 Except for the Greek language classes, all courses are taught in English by Greek, American, and British faculty members.

 CYA provides and connects students with a number of extracurricular activities and internships/service learning.
 While we can help students find activities related to almost any interest area, some examples include:

 - Athletic activities

 Past examples of internships and volunteer opportunities:

 - Education - English as a second language